Rey Misterio

-Miguel Ángel López Díaz (born January 8, 1958) is a Mexican retired professional wrestler and trainer, better known by his ring name, Rey Misterio ("Mystery King").
-He is also referred to as Rey Misterio Sr. to distinguish him from his nephew.
+Miguel Ángel López Díaz (January 8, 1958 – December 20, 2024) was a Mexican professional wrestler and trainer, better known by his ring name, Rey Misterio ("Mystery King").
+He was also referred to as Rey Misterio Sr. to distinguish him from his nephew.

 Professional wrestling career

 Misterio first began training to be a boxer, but after his body got bigger, he took a lot of bumps and lost some of his punching ability.
-When his trainers told him that he could still punch hard, they told Misterio about wrestling.
+When his trainers told him that he could not still punch hard, they told Misterio about wrestling.
 His brother soon began to take him to train for wrestling and lucha libre.
 On the sixth of January 1976, Misterio finally made his debut as a wrestler on a show called "Day of the Kings", or Día de los Reyes.

 Misterio appeared at World Championship Wrestling's Starrcade 1990 pay-per-view event where he teamed with Konnan and competed in the "Pat O'Connor Memorial International Cup" representing Mexico.
 In the first round the team defeated Chris Adams and Norman Smiley representing the United Kingdom, but lost to The Steiner Brothers in the second round.

 Training

 In 1987, Misterio opened a gym with Negro Casas and Super Astro.
-His first class included future international superstars such as Konnan, Psicosis, Halloween, Damian 666 and his nephew Rey Mysterio Jr. Misterio is also known to have trained wrestlers such as Cassandro, Eiji Ezaki, Extassis, Extreme Tiger, Fobia, Misterioso, Pequeño Damián 666, Ruby Gardenia, The Warlord, and Venum Black.
+His first class included future international superstars such as Konnan, Psicosis, Halloween, Damián 666 and his nephew Rey Mysterio.
+Misterio is also known to have trained wrestlers such as Cassandro, Hayabusa, Extassis, Tigre Uno, Fobia, Misterioso, Demus 3:16, Ruby Gardenia, The Warlord, and Venum Black.